aslamhus/WordpressHMR/README.md

 ## Disclaimer

 Currently, this package only supports HMR for a single entry point per page.
 This means that if you have multiple entry points on a single page, only the first entry point will be hot reloaded.
 This is a limitation of `Webpack` and is not something that can be easily fixed.
-If you have multiple entry points on a single page, you will need to reload the page to see changes to the other entry points.
-I am open to suggestions on how to improve this.
-Please feel free to submit a pull request or open an issue.

 ### Recommendations